Raushankr2516/codealpha_tasks/codealpha_tasks/CodeAlpha_Emotion_Recognition/README.md

 ## 🎧 Feature Extraction

-**MFCC (Mel-Frequency Cepstral Coefficients)** features were extracted from the audio files.
+MFCC features were extracted from the audio files.

 - 🔹 **MFCC Features:** 40
 - 🔹 **Time Frames:** 200
 - 🔹 **CNN Input Shape:** `(40, 200, 1)`

-MFCCs help represent important frequency characteristics of human speech and are widely used in speech processing applications.
+MFCC features were used to represent important characteristics of the speech audio and provide suitable input to the CNN model.

 ---